RodrigoLapidus/TaskApp/README.md

   <br>
 </h1>

+<h4 align="center">This web app is my final project for the frontend bootcamp at Ironhack Barcelona (Vue.js curriculum)</h4>

 This web app is my final project for the frontend bootcamp at Ironhack Barcelona (Vue.js curriculum).

 <p align="center">